 Selling on TPT and teaching full-time is not easy.
 Yet, I didn’t want to give my side-hustle up because the extra income was helping our family.
 So when I returned to the classroom after maternity leave, I tried my best to keep the TPT momentum going.

 There have been some weeks where I didn’t get to TPT as much or at all because my family and my teaching job always come first.
-Once I got back into the groove, I would squeeze in TPT during little pockets of my day such as my lunch break.
-I would also wake up at 5 a.m. and work a little before my kids woke up.
-You have to do what works best for you and your schedule!
+Once I got back into the groove, I would squeeze in TPT during little pockets of my day.
+For example, I wake up at 5 a.m. everyday and work a little before my kids wake up.
+Some nights I work on TPT after the kids go to bed, and some days I’m just too teacher-tired to TPT!

 Tips for Getting Started on TPT